David Ortiz throws out ceremonial first pitch at Fenway Park in his first public appearance since being shot

 Ortiz has been recovering from the wounds he suffered when a bullet passed through his lower back and perforated his intestines and lower organs on June 9.

 The former Red Sox designated hitter was not the intended target of the shooting at a Santo Domingo bar.
-The gunman meant to shoot the person sitting next to him in what been revealed to be a botched $30,000 hit, authorities said.
+The gunman meant to shoot the person sitting next to him in what turned out to be a botched $30,000 hit, authorities said.

 Ortiz, who spent 14 seasons with the Sox, helping the team win three World Series, retired from baseball in 2016.